tianyi21/eie3105/README.md

 :boom:**If you use or partially use this repo, you shall formally - in report or presentation - acknowledge this repo.**

 ## Introduction
 EIE3105 is an integrated hardware-software project that covers from the soldering to MCU programming.
-It uses [PID controllor](https://en.wikipedia.org/wiki/PID_controller) as the baseline, requiring students to implement control algorithms to let the robot car accomplish different tasks autonomously.
+It uses [PID controllor](https://en.wikipedia.org/wiki/PID_controller) as the baseline, requiring students to implement control algorithms to accomplish different tasks with ta robot car autonomously.

 ### How to Use?
 :heavy_check_mark:Simply clone this repo through